-A Midsummer Night’s Dream might not immediately strike you as the setting for a bloodbath.
-But what if you were to watch a version that might not meet all of your expectations but instead left you staring insanity in the face, immersing you so deeply into the drama you cannot tell what is real and what is scripted?
+Shakespeare’s A Midsummer Night’s Dream might not immediately strike you as the setting for a bloodbath but what if you were to watch a version that instead of meeting your preconceived expectations left you staring insanity in the face, immersing you so deeply into the drama you could no longer tell what was real and what was scripted?
 Horror genre obsessed Director Kelsey Bollig has created the perfect setting for the madness of the red mist to take full rein in her pitch dark short The Fourth Wall, which follows an ageing actress flailing in her decaying career whilst having to deal with the complexities of the world of theatre in Paris and the self-serving players on and off stage.
-Joining us today, Bollig talks to DN about casting American Horror Story’s Lizzie Brocheré and the decision to use just six stunning takes to complete her bloody oeuvre which asks the audience “does the fourth wall even exist”?
+Making its online premiere here today after a storming festival run, Bollig talks to DN about casting American Horror Story’s Lizzie Brocheré and the decision to use just six stunning takes to complete her bloody oeuvre which asks the audience “does the fourth wall even exist”?

 Please tell us about the development of the initial idea for the film and your decision to name it The Fourth Wall?